sourcelabs-nl/kotlin/README.md

 }
 ```

-lateinit is not null, therefore the following is not allowed:
+lateinit does not work with nullable, therefore the following is not allowed:

 ```kotlin
 lateinit var myVar: String?
 ```

-- by lazy
+#### by lazy

 By lazy is a build in delegate that takes a lambda and returns an instance of Lazy<T>.